Electromagnetism in Curved Spacetimes: Coupling of the Doppler and Gravitational Redshifts: Gravitational Redshift

 Since the Minkowski metric and FLRW metric differ by only an overall positive scale factor, they are said to be conformally equivalent.
-The redshift of monochromatic light in FLRW spacetime is calculated in \cite{Budko} for the case $a(t) = a_0 + bt$ as where $\bm{x}$ and $\bm{x}’$ are the positions of the observer and source respectively.
+The redshift of monochromatic light in FLRW spacetime is calculated in \cite{Budko} for the case $a(t) = a_0 + bt$ as where $\bm{x}$ and $\bm{x}'$ are the positions of the observer and source respectively.

-\subsubsection{Stationary Observers}
+\subsection{Stationary Observers}

 Consider the case where both the source and observer are separated only radially and neither are moving spatially.
 The light being emitted from the source arrives at the observer and travels along a radial, null geodesic so that we have explicit formulae for the elements of the tangent vector of this geodesic.
-Choosing an energy scale such that $E = 1$, one has The four-velocities of the source and observer also take simple forms, simply being $u^\mu = (u^0, 0,0,0)$ and $v^\mu = (v^0,0,0,0)$.
+Choosing an energy scale such that $E = 1$, one has (In $\dot{r}$, we have two possibilities for the cases whether the light's $r$-coordinate is increasing or decreasing.
+Also note that since $\dot{\varphi}=0$, that $\ell = 0$, rendering $\dot{r}=\pm1$.)
+The four-velocities of the source and observer also take simple forms, simply being $u^\mu = (u^0, 0,0,0)$ and $v^\mu = (v^0,0,0,0)$.
 We have one final piece of information to use --- since the four-velocities are parametrised by proper time, each is normalised, thus one has that The positive sign is chosen since the four-velocity points towards future regarding time; in terms of the lightcone, the four-velocity lives in the future null cone rather than the past.
 We can now use the redshift formula \eqref{eqn: Redshift} to calculate what the redshift due to gravity is.
 Using the notation $F_i = 1- 2GM/r_i$ where the source is located at $r_1$ and the observer at $r_2$,

 Thus the final formula is given by

 showing the gravitational redshift.
 Then by rearranging and observing at infinity, one has This approximation is often found in textbooks to describe gravitational redshift.
 This formula can be found in, for example \cite[p. ~620]{CarrollAstronomy} by noting $\nu_\text{observed} = v_\infty$ and $\nu_\text{emitted} = v_0$.